vorth/vzome-sharing/_posts/2022-04-17-apple-orange-purple-snub-dodec-21-45-46.md

  <img src="https://vorth.github.io/vzome-sharing/2022/04/17/22-34-56-sand-red-green-snub-dodec/sand-red-green-snub-dodec.png" />
 </vzome-viewer>

-Download the vZome file for any of these three, and you can use the "undo" command repeatedly to see how I constructed the necessary vertices.
+Download the vZome file for any of these three, open it with the [vZome desktop app](https://www.vzome.com), and you can use the "undo" command repeatedly to see how I constructed the necessary vertices.
 Another way to see this is to visit [vZome Online](https://vzome.com/app) and load the vZome file there;
 the command history is actually visible and randomly accessible if you do that.